 The Digital Library of Georgia provides access to key information resources on Georgia history, culture, and life for researchers, scholars, students, and the general public.
 The DLG contains over 15,000 streaming video clips.
 On the left menu, click "Type" and then select "Moving Image" and then add keywords to search for videos on whatever topic you would like to find.

 Digital Public Library of America

-DPLA has a growing collection of moving images, mostly historical documentary, from libraries across the U.S. including UGA's Brown Media Archives.
+DPLA has a growing collection of moving images, mostly historical documentary and news footage, from libraries across the U.S. including UGA's Brown Media Archives.
 For more about other collections in the Brown Media Archives, see below.